AdaSupport/ada-conversations-api-demo/README.md

 This is a demo project providing a minimal implementation of a frontend to interact with an [Ada](https://ada.cx) bot via the Ada Conversations API.

+To learn more about Ada's Conversations API visit the [developer docs](https://developers.ada.cx/reference/conversations/overview).

 # How to Run this Demo

 ## Environment Setup